 My colleague Stephanie summed up my review in a short video.
 Check it out if you're in a hurry:

-As a CMS Squarespace has plenty of features (widgets, integrations).
+As a content management system (CMS,) Squarespace has plenty of features (widgets, integrations).
 You can integrate Facebook, Twitter, Instagram and more.
 It is not as robust as WordPress or Blogger, but it’s not lacking in any important functionality.
-As an ecommerce platform, their feature list is extremely small.
-But I think that’s what they’re going for.
-In their release they say:
+As an ecommerce platform, their feature list is growing rapidly, and it seems to focus on the most important elements of ecommerce.

 Squarespace has never been known as a bargain website builder.
 It’s a premium solution and costs more money than many other solutions.
-Some of their free templates are of very high quality, so I believe often it is worth the price.
+Some of their free templates are of very high quality, so I often believe it is worth the price.
 They are similar to Shopify’s templates, you are getting a website design that is likely worth over $10,000 for a fraction of the cost.
-Quite honestly however, given Bigcommerce offers a plan at $25 a month, Shopify offers at $29, and Bigcartel offers plans anywhere from free, $10, $20 – I find it difficult to believe they will keep their pricing like this. $30 per month may be good to get Squarespace blog owners to add the ecommerce functionality to their site as an upgrade, but for people shopping for an ecommerce platform and for people who are comparing the service to Bigcartel, Shopify and others I’m just not sure the value is there.

 Squarespace Templates & Design